Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

 Next we briefly discuss the implementation complexity of the three algorithms in Sections~\ref{s:MMLA}--\ref{s:kMAPT}, as a function of the parameters $n,m,D$, and $k$.
 The complexity of \CTW\ is linear in each of $n,m$ and $D$, and in fact it is of order $O(nmD)$.
 To see this, observe that in step~$(i)$, for each~$x_i$, $1\leq i\leq n$, a new node is created for each of the $(D+1)$ contexts of $x_i$, of lengths $0,1,\ldots,D$.
 This requires $O(nD)$ operations and produces the tree $\TMAX$ which has no more than $nD+1$ nodes.
 The second and third steps, where the count-vectors $a_s$ and the probabilities $P_e(a_s)$ are computed, can be integrated into the first one.
 For each $i$, when we visit each of the $(D+1)$ contexts $s$ of $x_i$, we increase the corresponding counts $a_s(x_i)$ by one and update the values of $P_e(a_s)$, using a constant number of operations.
 Therefore, the additional complexity of steps~$(ii)$ and~$(iii)$ is again $O(nD)$.
 Lastly, to compute the mixture probabilities in step~$(iv)$, at each of the (no more than $nD+1$) nodes of $\TMAX$ we perform $O(m)$ operations, so that the overall complexity is $O(nD)+O((nD+1)m)=O(nmD)$ operations.

-A similar argument shows that the complexity of the \BCT~algorithm is also $O(nmD)$, and that of \BCTk~is $O(nmk^mD)$.
-Hence, the complexity increases dramatically as we require more information about the area near the mode of the posterior $\pi(T|x)$ in model space.
+A similar argument shows that, as a function of $n$ and $D$, the complexity of both the \BCT\ and \BCTk\ algorithms is also $O(nD)$.
+But as a function of $k$ the complexity of \BCTk\ grows faster than linearly and increases very substantially as we require more information about the area near the mode of the posterior $\pi(T|x)$ in model space; more details are given in the relevant discussion in Section~\ref{s:SMkBCT} of the supplementary material.
 This, in part, was the motivation for the MCMC algorithms described in Section~\ref{s:MH}.

 From the above discussion and the description of the algorithms it is also easy to see that the memory requirements of the \CTW~and \BCT~algorithms are of order $O(nmD)$, and for \BCTk~of order $O(nmDk)$.